Rookout/docs/docs/java-container-tutorial.md

 ---
 id: java-container-tutorial
-title: "Tutorial: install Rookout on containerized Java"
+title: "Deploy Rookout on a Java container"
-sidebar_label: Containerized Java
+sidebar_label: Java Container
 ---

 This short tutorial will walk you through the perfect Rookout deployment for containerized Java applications in three quick steps.